Expertise to help you reach your goals and maximize the value of your financial data.

 In the past, data sharing was done solely via screen scraping, which is a process whereby a person inputs their username and password so a third-party aggregator can scrape that information off a webpage for use elsewhere.
 It’s a process that has been around for more than 20 years and is used by financial advisors, tax advisors, mortgage underwriters, payment servicers, personal finance apps, and point-of-sale services.

-Although screen scraping serves a legitimate purpose and hundreds of millions of account connections currently rely on it, the process has been limited by five key issues:
+Although screen scraping serves a legitimate purpose and hundreds of millions of account connections currently rely on it, the process has been limited by concerns over five key issues:

 In contrast to screen scraping, the industry is now moving toward sharing data via APIs, which gives greater data parity and control to customers.

-As the industry makes this transition, there is still a need for screen scraping — particularly because in many cases there are certain data fields that financial institutions refuse to release.
+As the industry makes this transition, there is still a need for screen scraping — particularly because in many cases there are certain data fields that financial institutions refuse to release and because of the time and money required to set up APIs.
 This means that as the industry transitions to APIs, regulators will have to revisit liability issues so financial institutions don’t have to bear the responsibility for data breaches in all instances, especially when the breach is caused by a third party.
 Data parity, customer control, and liability — it’s all part of the conversation about what’s in the best interest of customers and financial institutions.

 This brings us to open banking.